 Rentsch’s and Packer’s results are a first look at wildebeest offtake based on direct measures of household consumption.
 The numbers were highest during or immediately after months when migratory wildlife species passed through the study area.

-The scientists estimate that significant numbers of wildebeest, on the order of tens of thousands, vanish each year.
+Scientists estimate that significant numbers of wildebeest, on the order of tens of thousands, vanish each year.
 The losses are higher than those derived from past ecological models.
 Those models, the biologists say, were based on wildebeest population data for 1992-93.
 At the time, around 370,000 people lived in the western Serengeti; in 2010, it was 600,000.
 By 2050, it may be 940,000.

 Africa’s human population is expected to quadruple by 2100